polybar/polybar/README.md

 [![sample screenshot](http://i.imgur.com/A6spiZZt.png)](http://i.imgur.com/A6spiZZ.png)
 [![sample screenshot](http://i.imgur.com/TY5a5r9t.png)](http://i.imgur.com/TY5a5r9.png)

-Please note that the project still is in early development, so please report any problems by [creating an issue ticket](https://github.com/jaagr/polybar/issues/new).
+Please report any issues or bugs you may find by [creating an issue ticket](https://github.com/jaagr/polybar/issues/new) here on GitHub.
+Make sure you include steps on how to reproduce it.
 There's also an irc channel available at freenode, cleverly named `#polybar`.

 ## Table of Contents